CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/api-index/generate-api-index/README.md

 ## Usage

 1. Run `generate.js` with Node.js to create the files.
-2. Open `meraki-api-index.html` in a browser to view the API table.
+2. Open `meraki-api-index.html` in a browser to view the API table (column filters, opId filter, filtered CSV export).
 3. Utilize `meraki-api-index.csv` for offline analysis in Excel or similar.
 4. Employ `meraki-api-index.md` for online viewing on platforms like GitHub.